velcrome/vvvv-Message/README.md

 On Strictness
 -------------
 This pack is open to tinkering and rapid prototyping.
-The most important plugin nodes' pin layout can be edited to your needs with a simple GUI window.
+The most important plugin nodes' pin layout can be edited to your needs with a simple GUI window, that helps you to define a [Formular](src/MessageNodes/doc/Formular.md).
 It shows you what's possible.

 As your project grows, you should look into the more strict alternative, and switch your **Formular** Pin from _None_ to one *you defined*, with `Formular (Message)`, which will manage your **Formular** definition application wide and make it available to all nodes with the tag _Formular_